Ahmedmk11/library/README.md

-# library
+# Library

-Library for storing books
+Library project for [The Odin Project](https://www.theodinproject.com/), where people can store information about their Books, Series & Movies.
+[Preview](https://ahmedmk11.github.io/library/)